 E-dreamz has been in business for 17 years (as of this writing).
-In Internet years we are old!
-The industry has changed many times over during this time span, especially in the technical space.
+In the Internet years, we are old!
+The industry has changed many times over during this time span, especially in the technology space.
 They way you did things 15 years ago, while great at that time, really don’t work the best today.
-One of the areas that has constantly changed for us is how we deploy code to our various server environments.
+One of the areas that have constantly changed for us is how we deploy code to our various server environments.
 For the past year, we have been using BeanStalk and have never looked back.

 We start from the beginning by using BeanStalk for all of our source code control.
 So it’s integrated into our process right from the beginning.
 I won’t cover all the benefits of using some sort of source control, as those are plentiful.
 Just understand if you aren’t using source control, you should be.
 It’s essential for team-based work environments.